Grounded-Man-Studio/PokeCultWiki/README.md

 Within this Wiki you will see "PokeCult" this is the short name that we use internally to refer to the game.
 PokeCult is a Pokemon Emerald based Adult Hentai Game.

-First let me point out that This wiki will contain no licenced content or images.
-Also you will not find any sexual Images or the like on this wiki.
+First let us inform you that this wiki will contain no licenced content, images or sexual content.

 [Desc of game follow soon]